 Regardless of your age, your employer is required to make mandated employer contributions into your account in respect of your earned wage or salary.

-If you are under age 67, you are permitted to make salary sacrifice or personal concessional contributions without meeting the work test.
+If you are under age 67, you are permitted to make personal concessional contributions without meeting the work test.

-If you are aged between 67 and 74, you are only able to make salary sacrifice and personal concessional contributions if you meet the work test or work test exemption.
+If you are aged between 67 and 74 (inclusive), you are only able to make personal concessional contributions if you meet the work test or work test exemption.

 If you are 75 years or older, you are unable to make personal concessional or salary sacrifice contributions to super.

-If you are over 65, you are able to make a downsizer contribution of up to $300,000 into superannuation using proceeds from the sale of your home.
+If you are aged 55 or over, you are able to make a downsizer contribution of up to $300,000 into superannuation using proceeds from the sale of your home.

 Related article: Superannuation Tips